Q and A Lectures

 These starter questions did two things:

-They made the pressure much more even.
+- They made the pressure much more even.
 On the one hand, the students didn’t have to think up their own question, on the other hand everybody knew that everybody knew that they could ask a question.

-They meant that students who did have a question didn’t pay a social price for being ‘that student with a strange question’ because nobody else in the room² could say for sure it wasn’t in the question database.
+- They meant that students who did have a question didn’t pay a social price for being ‘that student with a strange question’ because nobody else in the room² could say for sure it wasn’t in the question database.

-Some things that surprised me.
+Some things that surprised me the first year

 - The students didn’t ask any of the questions in the question database that I wanted them to ask.
 This was annoying because I like talking about things that interest me rather than things that interest them.⁴